GoodnessFx/alx-zero_day/README.md

-alx zero day is helping me
+alx zero day is helping me to become a better programmer